avalonv/reCBZ/README.md

     recbz [options] files

 Accepts a valid .cbz or .zip file, or a collection of files.
-With no arguments passed, it will repack the file(s) with slightly higher compression while retaining the original format.
+With no arguments passed, it will try to repack the file(s) with slightly more compression.

 The output file(s) will always be saved to the current directory as `filename [reCBZ].extension`, unless **--overwrite** is specified.